jabr/0x10c/math/README.md

 *** NOTE: The maths module (named to avoid conflict with the built-in math Python module) is even more of a proof of concept.
 It currently uses Python native floats, as I'm still working on the basic logic.
 A version using DCPU floats is coming soon.***

 Anyway, most functions are based on the cordic algorithm.
-The core loop does 16 iterations on this simple logic:
+The core loop does 16 iterations of this inner loop:

     sign = z < 0 ? -1 : 1
     xt = x + sign * y >> i